BEST BOND ETFs TO BUY NOW

 DISCLAIMER – the views expressed here are my own personal views.
 The information provided is general in nature only and does not constitute personal financial advice.
 Also, you should consider the appropriateness of the information having regard to your objectives, financial situation and needs, and seek professional advice where appropriate.

 This website is not affiliated with any of the investment firms for which products are described here.
 These are meant to be illustrative investments.
 Also, please remember that past performance may not be indicative of future results.
 Importantly, different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product made reference to directly or indirectly in this newsletter (article), will be profitable, equal any corresponding indicated historical performance level(s), or be suitable for your portfolio.

 My fundamental reviews of Equity ETFs and Asset Allocation include:

-- International Equity ETF Guide – Comprehensive Review of major International ETFs including (i) MSCI vs FTSE comparison and naming conventions (ii) Developed vs Emerging, Small vs Mid/Large Caps (iii) Current country allocations and (iv) List of popular ETFs
+- How to choose International Equity ETFs? – Comprehensive Review of major International ETFs including (i) MSCI vs FTSE comparison and naming conventions (ii) Developed vs Emerging, Small vs Mid/Large Caps (iii) Current country allocations and (iv) List of popular ETFs

-- Long Term Portfolio for Financial Independence – Guide to creating a Smart & Simple Long Term Portfolio with ETFs
+- How to build a Long Term Portfolio for Financial Independence – Guide to creating a Smart & Simple Long Term Portfolio with ETFs

-- Medium Term Portfolio to reach specific goals – Medium Term Investing is more risky than long term portfolio – pay attention to the right asset classes
+- How to Invest for Short and Medium Term goals? – Medium Term Investing is more risky than long term portfolio – pay attention to the right asset classes

 My fundamental reviews of Bond ETFs include: